Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 <img src="/assets/image.jpg" />
 ```

-If you are keen to see how it looks compiled then [visit my portfolio](https://chrisbongers.com/).
+If you are keen to see how it looks compiled, then [visit my portfolio](https://chrisbongers.com/).

 Or maybe you instead want to see the complete code, then check out this [GitHub public repository.](https://github.com/rebelchris/astro-portfolio/releases/tag/v.0.0.1)